sourcegraph/learn/posts/how-to-troubleshoot-arrayindexoutofboundsexception.md

 Let's go over how we can ensure that the index value is always valid.

-## Ensure the user provided value is within the array boundaries
+## Check that the user-provided value is within the array boundaries

 By using flow control and `if`-`else` statements, we can check that the value provided by the user adheres to the index value criteria discussed above.